 Ages ago I did a rudimentary improvisation with my limited guitar skills and my Lag Tramontane steel string acoustic guitar that is basically descending thirds with a tuning of D minor (strings tuned to D-A-D-F-A-D).
 It was recording with a 1 inch condenser mic in my small room at about 1 metre from the sound hole, no EQ and purely mono.
-Excusing my failings as a guitarist, it serves as a useful example of how Synthetic Space sounds.
+Excusing my failings as a guitarist, it serves as a useful example of how Synthetic Space (an AU and VST reverb plugin) sounds.
 Here are three different mp3s illustrating that point although I should add that I have added a small degree of compression to the guitar track to raise the overall level.

 Thirds in D minor – straight

 Thirds in D minor – with Synthetic Space

 Thirds in D minor – Synthetic Space Only